Azure/FTALive-Sessions/content/networking/networking-overview/readme.md

 **Slideless** No PowerPoint, we promise!
 As we update this content you will get the changes straight away.

-**Feedback** We would love to hear your thoughts, please provide us your feedback and register for other sessions at [https://aka.ms/ftalive](https://aka.ms/ftalive).
+**Feedback** We would love to hear your thoughts, please provide us your feedback at [https://aka.ms/ftalive-feedback](https://aka.ms/ftalive-feedback) and register for other sessions at [https://aka.ms/ftalive](https://aka.ms/ftalive).

 ## Agenda